Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 # Authentication

-To use this plugin, you need to authenticate against your Xray instance.
+To use this plugin, you need to authenticate to your Xray instance.
 You must do this by setting up specific environment variables, e.g. a client ID and a client secret when using a cloud based Xray instance.

 To avoid adding your secrets to system environment variables, simply pass them to Cypress as a comma-separated list in the command line: